khalid-el-masnaoui/PHP-Notes/Tools/profiling/php-spx/README.md

 After you have executed the web requests you want to profile in your application, you see the list at the bottom of the Profiler UI.

+### The Profile Analyzer

+When you select one request flow, you get the profile Analyzer UI which looks like the following screenshot.

+At the top, you get the timeline sequence of all method calls, at the bottom left a summary table sorted by metrics, and at the bottom right a flame graph for the selected time frame.